ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_stvl.md

 ### 0. Setup

-Follow the same process as in [Getting Started][getting-started] for installing and setting up a robot for hardware testing or simulation, as applicable.
+Follow the same process as in [Quickstart][quickstart] for installing and setting up a robot for hardware testing or simulation, as applicable.
 Ensure ROS 2, Navigation2, and Gazebo are installed.

 ### 1. Install STVL